 12. Right to withdraw consent

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal data for a specific purpose (for example, in relation to direct marketing that you have indicated you would like to receive from MFW), you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent please email our Marketing Manager.
-Details of our Marketing Manager can be found at the foot of this notice.
+To withdraw your consent please email your local office.

 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information (personal data) for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.